cftg2008/Udacity-Data-Engineering-P2-Data-Modeling-With-Apache-Cassandra/README.md

 * event_data/2018-11-09-events.csv

 ### 1.1 Apache Cassandra Queries <h3>
 It is important to point out that with Apache Cassandra, you model the database tables on the queries you want to run.
 That is to say, it is a query-driven design approach.
-Design queries to answer the following questions:
+So, design queries to answer the following questions:
 * Give me the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4
-* Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182¶
+* Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182
 * Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'

 ### 1.2 Dimension tables <h3>